roaringroster/webapp/docs/environment.md

 CSP_URLS | *URLs that need to be exempt from Content-Security-Policy, e.g. to check availability of app updates: `https://*.roaringroster.app https://itunes.apple.com/lookup`*
-VAULTKEY | *string with 32 bytes secret to encrypt local vault* SYNC_SERVER | *hostname of the default Websocket data sync server* BETA_EXPIRATION | *expiration date in the format `YYYY-MM-DD HH:mm:ss`* APP_ID | *app identifier in reverse domain name notation* UPDATE_URL | *URL that points to a directory that contains files with update information*
+VAULTKEY | *string with 32 bytes secret to encrypt local vault* SYNC_SERVER | *hostname of the default Websocket data sync server* URL_SCHEME | *custom URL scheme that opens deeplinks with this app* BETA_EXPIRATION | *expiration date in the format `YYYY-MM-DD HH:mm:ss`* APP_ID | *app identifier in reverse domain name notation* UPDATE_URL | *URL that points to a directory that contains files with update information*